collective-soundworks/soundworks/README.md

 #### Writing our scenario in Javascript

 Now let's write the core of our scenario in the `src/player/index.es6.js` file.
+This is the file that is loaded by any client who connects to the server through the root URL `http://my-scenario-url:port/` (for instance, `http://localhost:8000` during the development).

-Step by step, this is how the scenario will look like when a user connects to the server:
+Step by step, this is how the scenario will look like when a user connects to the server through that URL:

-- The screen displays a welcome message that the user has to click on to enter the scenario,
+- The screen displays a `welcome` message that the user has to click on to enter the scenario,
-- There is a synchronization process so that the client and the server shares a common clock,
+- The clients has a `checkin` process with the server while a `loader` process loads the audio file to play,
-- Finally, the user enters the performance where the smartphone emits a sound a regular invervals, synced with the other smartphones of the performance.
+- Finally, the user enters the `performance` where the smartphone emits a recorded sound.

-First of all, let's load the library and initialize our WebSockets namespace (currently with `socket.io`).
+First of all, let's load the library and initialize our WebSockets namespace (currently, with `socket.io`).

 ```javascript
 // Loading the libraries